Many things other people are aiming to do in their lives I have no interest in. Here is what I’d like to squeeze in:

 5. Visit 100 countries.
 In my 20’s I was making a lot of progress on this one.
 So far the countries I’ve lived in or spent a decent amount of time in number about 56: Antigua and Barbuda, Argentina, Australia, Austria, Bahrain, Barbados, Belgium, Bosnia and Herzegovina, Canada, Chile, China, Costa Rica, Croatia, Czech Republic, Denmark, Dominica, Eqypt, El Salvador, Ethiopia, England, Fiji, Finland, France, Germany, Greece, Holland, Hong Kong, Hungary, India, Indonesia, Italy, Kenya, Latvia, Lithuania, Malaysia, Mexico, New Zealand, Norway, Poland, Puerto Rico, Portugal, Rwanda, Saint Lucia, Slovenia, St Kitts and Nevis, Spain, Scotland, Singapore, Sweden, Switzerland, Thailand, the UAE, Uganda, United States, Vatican City, and Vietnam.

-7. Go to the Olympics Update: Just attended the first ever Youth Olympic Games, which was held in Singapore (August 2010).
-Not sure if that counts.
+DONE?
+7. Go to the Olympics.
+I attended the first ever Youth Olympic Games, which was held in Singapore (August 2010), but I’m not sure if that counts.

 8. Volunteer after a natural disaster